NYPL/metadata-documentation/metadata/element/location.md

     - Unknown
 - Choose only one NYPL division
     - If a source catalog record for a resource describes materials owned by multiple divisions, this generally warrants separate records for each division
-    - If you believe there to be a reason to create a record in MMS that corresponds to multiple NYPL divisions, discuss with the [Interim Manager, Metadata Services](/metadata-documentation/contact/), before proceeding further
+    - If you believe there to be a reason to create a record in MMS that corresponds to multiple NYPL divisions, discuss with the [Manager, Metadata Services](/metadata-documentation/contact/), before proceeding further

 ---